 The 2017 Nature Futures workshop in New Zealand

-One of the key initiatives of the IPBES Scenarios and Models expert group is to develop global scenarios for biodiversity, similar to the scenario framework used in climate change assessments (i.e., the Intergovernmental Panel on Climate Change or IPCC).
-These scenarios will provide a standard approach to assessing changes in nature’s benefits to people over time, and to facilitate coordination between nations and regions in reversing declines in nature and nature’s benefits to people.
-The first workshop to support the development of these global biodiversity scenarios was held in Auckland, New Zealand, in September 2017.
+One of the key initiatives of the IPBES Scenarios and Models expert group is to develop multiscale scenarios for biodiversity, similar to the scenario framework used in climate change assessments (i.e., the Intergovernmental Panel on Climate Change or IPCC).
+These scenarios will provide a standard approach to assessing changes in nature’s contributions to people over time, and to facilitate coordination between nations and regions in reversing declines in nature and nature’s contributions to people.
+The first workshop to support the development of these multiscale biodiversity scenarios was held in Auckland, New Zealand, in September 2017.
 At this workshop, a group of stakeholders (including scientists, governments, industry, local communities, indigenous peoples, and biodiversity organisations) developed the first iteration of biodiversity scenarios.
 These IPBES scenarios will inform global and regional IPBES assessments that synthesise information on the state of the planet’s biodiversity, its ecosystems, and the essential services they provide to society and to support policy formulation to prevent further declines.

 A summary of the workshop can be seen and downloaded:

 The full report of the workshop can be see and downloaded:

 Dr Carolyn Lundquist, Principal Scientist - Marine Ecology, NIWA